-The mean annual groundwater elevations measured at the thirteen RMP for the Calimesa Management Area did not fall below the individual Tier 1 measurable objectives established at each well for two consecutive years.
+The mean annual groundwater elevation measured at thirteen RMPs for the Calimesa Management Area did not fall below the individual Tier 1 measurable objectives established at each well for two consecutive years.
 No groundwater levels fell below the minimum thresholds established for each RMP (Appendix A-32, A-35, A-36, A-38, A-40, A-42, A-44, A-47, A-49, A-51, A-52, A-53, and A-54).
-Table 19 summarizes the groundwater elevations observed in the 2022 WY compared to the groundwater elevations representing the measurable objectives and minimum thresholds established at each well.
-YVWD was unable to measure the groundwater elevation at YVWD-10 in November and December 2022 with both measurements at approximately 2,119 ft NAVD88.
-This elevation is above the Tier 1 measurable objective defined for this well (Table 19).
+Table 20 summarizes the groundwater elevations observed in the 2024 WY compared to the groundwater elevations representing the measurable objectives and minimum thresholds established at each well.